ljmerza/frigate_plate_recognizer/README.md

 You can specify a custom url for the plate_recognizer api by adding `api_url` to your config:

-If you're using CodeProject.AI, you'll need to comment out plate_recognizer and add the below config then  update "api_url" with your CodeProject.AI Service API URL.
+If you're using CodeProject.AI, you'll need to comment out plate_recognizer and add the below config, then update "api_url" with your CodeProject.AI Service API URL.

 ```yml
 code_project: